ournetworks/2019/README.md

 ## Milestones

-Milestones are also on our [calendar](https://calendar.google.com/calendar/ical/aers7atolh0uurlfmkoki9kikg%40group.calendar.google.com/public/basic.ics),
+Our current milestones for organizing are below (also on our [calendar](https://calendar.google.com/calendar/ical/aers7atolh0uurlfmkoki9kikg%40group.calendar.google.com/public/basic.ics)):

 - 01/15 Kickoff call (-35)
 - 02/15 Theme and dates announced (-31)